evkx/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 ### 85kWh

 The high-capacity battery has a gross capacity of 85.0 kWh and a net usable capacity of 90.0 kWh, providing a -5.0 kWh buffer (-5.9%) for battery protection.
+Operating at a nominal voltage of 700 volts, it qualifies as an 800-volt battery system.
+This high voltage is pivotal in enabling the system's charging capabilities.
 The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

 The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 700 km (435 miles). he energy consumption is 12.9 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.